GP10Dev/Police/README.md

 # Introduction to Database management
 Police Crime Record Management Sytem.

+How to install on your pc?
+    >> verify that you have all requirement.
+    >> clone this project to {project-folder} located in either www(for wamp) or htdocs(for xampp).
+    >> import the police.sql into your local server. make sure no other database is named police.
+If it exists, ask Jordan or google on how to solve this.
+    >> browse to localhost/Police/

+    happy crime recording.

 How it works?
  > A police officer logs in
  > Logged in officer can record new crime